shahrizxl/Softrix/Softrix/README.md

 ## How to Run
 Before running the Softrix Flutter app, make sure you have the following installed on your local machine:
-- Flutter SDK: Follow the installation guide for Flutter here.
+- **Flutter SDK**: Follow the installation guide for Flutter [here](https://flutter.dev/docs/get-started/install).
-- Dart SDK: Dart comes bundled with Flutter, so no need to install it separately.
+- **Dart SDK**: Dart comes bundled with Flutter, so no need to install it separately.
-- Code Editor: Install any code editor, such as Visual Studio Code or Android Studio, with the Flutter plugin.
+- **Code Editor**: Install any code editor, such as Visual Studio Code or Android Studio, with the Flutter plugin.
-- Android Studio (for Android development) or Xcode (for iOS development) for building and running the app on your respective device or emulator.
+- **Android Studio** (for Android development) or **Xcode** (for iOS development) for building and running the app on your respective device or emulator.

+### Enable Developer Mode and Set Up Device/Emulator

+- **For Android Device**:
+   1. Enable Developer Mode on your Android phone by going to **Settings > About Phone** and tapping on **Build Number** seven times.
+   2. Then, enable **USB Debugging** in **Settings > Developer Options**.
+   3. Connect your Android device to your computer via USB cable.

--
+- **For Android Emulator**:
+   1. If you prefer to use an Android Emulator instead of a physical device, follow the [steps here](https://developer.android.com/studio/run/emulator) to install and configure an Android Emulator.
+---

 ### Clone the Repository
 To get started, clone the repository to your local machine: